arnauoller/fabric-samples/logging-system/README.md

 * all chain code references
 * Comments
 * naming of people and organisations inside the wallets

+Readme: put our scenario and our setup + quick start ...

 # Check what I did here Gabriel
 * PROBLEM CheckContract: Check if requester has permission